Onefivezero/league-killer/README.md

 # league-killer
-Python application that periodically checks for and kills league processes.
+Python script that periodically checks for and kills League of Legends processes.

-Just run it with "python league_killer.py"